By Cynthia Maxwell, Trend Forecasting

 I reported last year that our huge Millennial demographic is searching for the deeper meaning of pretty much everything.
 This shift drives businesses to jump on the body, mind, earth bandwagon more and more every day-especially in the sustainability category.
 Woo-Woo is becoming more acceptable.

-One of the biggest trends in this category for 2018 is dog food that is just as healthy as yours.
-Healthy, I mean real healthy, dog food brands are more accessible than ever ranging from a simple grain free, fresh delivered meals to raw organic options.
-We love our fur babies!
+One of the biggest trends in this category for 2018 is grain free dog food that is just as healthy as yours.
+Healthy, I mean really healthy, dog food brands are more accessible than ever ranging from a simple grain free and fresh delivered meals to raw organic options.
+We love our fur babies and dog food brands are bringing out new products allowing us to provide them with nutritional meals every day!

 I can’t wait for the next trend that is so big we will experience it in many key categories.
 Take a look around, I’m sure you can see a few already!